platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 ### Add like quote functionality

-Now that our API supports "liking" a quote, let's integrate it as a feature in our frontend.
+Now that our API supports "liking" a quote, let us integrate it as a feature in our frontend.

-First we'll create a new component, **`src/components/QuoteActionLike.astro`**:
+First we will create a new component, **`src/components/QuoteActionLike.astro`**:

 ```astro
 ---